wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 <a target="_blank" href="https://www.isc2.org/Register-for-Exam/ISC2-Exam-Pricing">$249 USD</a> <a target="_blank" href="https://www.isc2.org/Certifications/SSCP">SSCP (Systems Security Certified Practitioner)</a>

+"Similar to Security+.
+Prepares you to take the CISSP."

 ### CGRC

 <a target="_blank" href="https://www.isc2.org/Register-for-Exam/ISC2-Exam-Pricing">$599 USD</a> <a target="_blank" href="https://www.isc2.org/Certifications/CGRC">CGRC (Certified Government Risk and Compliance) professional</a> -- previously CAP (Certified Authorization Professionl) until Feb 23, 2023 -- is for individuals with 2+ years of experience being responsible for the implementation and management of information security risk management and compliance programs.
 Pass 70% of 125 questons over 3 hours at a <a target="_blank" href="https://www.pearsonvue.com/isc2/">Pearson VUE Testing Center</a>.